brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab2.md

 ### What is Swarm Mode?
 Swarm mode is a feature for the Docker Engine that allows one to cluster multiple docker hosts.
-A Swarm is comprised of a set nodes that provide services.
-A node is a host with the docker engine that is participating in a swarm.
-There are two types of nodes there can be multiple of each type in a swarm.
+A Swarm is comprised of a set of nodes that provide services.
+A node is a host that has the docker engine installed and is participating in a swarm.
+There are two types of nodes and there can be multiple of each type in a swarm.
 A `Manager node` has 2 primary roles:
 - Delegator - The manager dispatches tasks to all nodes in the cluster
 - Maintainer - The manager monitors the status of all nodes and services

-If a service or node is down the manager will Delegate services and load balance accordingly.The second type of Node in a swarm is a `Worker node`.
+If a service or node is down the manager will delegate services and load balance accordingly.The second type of Node in a swarm is a `Worker node`.
 A worker node receives tasks from the managers and hosts services in containers.
 A `Manager node` also works as a `Worker node`.